Altalena Affair: Confrontation with the IDF

 The Altalena was shadowed by navy corvettes on its way to Tel Aviv.
-As the ship neared the coastline, the corvettes began firing at it with bursts of machine-gun fire, and stopped after fighters on board the Altalena answered with Bren guns mounted on the deck.
+As the ship neared the coastline, the corvettes began firing at it with bursts of machine gun fire, and stopped after fighters on board the Altalena returned fire with Bren guns mounted on deck.
 The Altalena arrived at midnight, running aground on the busiest stretch of shore, at the foot of David Frischmann Street, in view of locals, journalists, and UN observers watching from the terrace of the Kaete Dan Hotel (today Dan Tel Aviv).
 In response, Ben-Gurion ordered Yigael Yadin (acting chief of staff) to concentrate large forces on the Tel Aviv beach and to take the ship by force.
 He also indicated to his interior minister that he would order the Israeli Navy to intercept any attempt by the Altalena to retreat into international waters.
-The IDF transferred heavy guns to the area and at four in the afternoon the next day, Ben-Gurion ordered the shelling of the Altalena.
-The first gunner ordered to fire on the ship, a Red Army veteran named Yosef Aksen, refused, saying he was willing to be executed for insubordination and this would be "the best thing he did in his life."
-Hillel Daleski, a recent immigrant from South Africa, at first protested, and told Shmuel Admon, the commander of the IDF Artillery Corps, that "I didn't come to the Land of Israel to fight against Jews", but relented after being threatened with a court-martial.
+The IDF transferred heavy guns to the area and at 4 p.m. the next day, Ben-Gurion ordered the shelling of the Altalena.
+The first gunner ordered to shell the ship, a Red Army veteran named Yosef Aksen, refused, saying he was willing to be executed for insubordination and this would be "the best thing he did in his life."
+At this, his superior, Nathan Plotnik, ordered him to be imprisoned to await a court-martial for insubordination.

+Then Hillel Daleski, a recent immigrant from South Africa, initially protested, telling Shmuel Admon, the commander of the IDF Artillery Corps, that "I didn't come to the Land of Israel to fight against Jews."
+However, his superior yelled at him that it was his duty to obey orders.
+Threatened with a court-martial if he did not fire, Daleski reluctantly complied.
+One of the shells hit the ship, and it began to burn.

 Yitzhak Rabin commanded the IDF and Palmach forces on the shore.
-One of the shells hit the ship, and it began to burn.
-Yigal Allon later claimed five or six shells were fired as warning shots and the ship was hit by accident.
+Yigal Allon later claimed that five or six shells were fired as warning shots, and hit the ship by accident.
 IDF troops on the shore also directed heavy small-arms fire towards the ship, and employed heavy machine guns with armor-piercing rounds.
-Some soldiers refused to open fire on the Altalena, including a Palmach soldier whose brother, an Irgun officer, was on the ship.
+Some soldiers refused to open fire on the Altalena, including a Palmach soldier whose brother, an Irgun officer, was on board.
 Menachem Begin, hoping to avert civil war, ordered his men not to shoot back, and the ship raised the white flag.
-However, the firing continued, and some Irgun men on board reportedly returned fire.
-The Israeli corvettes also fired at the Altalena during the battle, and one crewman later claimed that IDF troops on the beach were hit by fire from one of the corvettes, which had aimed at the Altalena but overshot its target.
+However, the firing continued, and some Irgun members on board reportedly returned fire.
+The Israeli corvettes also fired at the Altalena during the battle, and one crew member later claimed that IDF troops on the beach were hit by fire from one of the corvettes, which had aimed at the Altalena but overshot its target.
 On the beach, a battle between the IDF and Irgun forces along the shore erupted, and clashes between IDF and Irgun units also took place throughout Tel Aviv, mainly in the south and center.